kavinda1995/Socket-Based-Chat-App/README.md

 1. Clone or Download the repo
 2. Run npm install (I added node_modules btw :P)
 3. Run node index.js
->If running on local Comment line 8 and uncomment line 9 of index.js (Set env port)

->If running on heroku or any other deployment server - no need to change the port
-4. Run node index.js
-5. Navigate to localhost:3000 (or deployed link)
+4. Navigate to localhost:3000 (or deployed link)
-6. You are all set :smiley:
+7. You are all set :smiley:

 ----------------------------
 ------------------------